TraceMachina/nativelink/local-remote-execution/README.md

         --> |deploy| K{Kubernetes}
 ```

-In the case of LRE the base image is built with Nix for perfect reproducibility.
+For LRE, the base image gets built with Nix for perfect reproducibility, though
-However, you could use a more classic toolchain container like an Ubuntu base
+you could use a more classic toolchain container like an Ubuntu base
 image as well:

 ```mermaid